 10 Commonly Asked Questions About the PanOptix Trifocal Lens

+As we age, our vision naturally changes.
+Maybe you have a newfound need for reading glasses or are experiencing cloudy lenses.
+The freedom of renewed sight drives many cataract patients to have the procedure.
+The ability to see correctly impacts our lives every day.
 Are you considering the PanOptix Trifocal lens for your cataract surgery?
 The PanOptix Trifocal lens is an innovative multifocal lens based on the AcrySof IQ IOL used in over 120 million eyes around the world.
 PanOptix was approved by the US FDA in 2019.

 1. What is PanOptix lens?